reach-sh/reach-lang/docs/src/trouble/index.md

 * In the main panel at the middle, adjust the `Memory` to 4GB or more depending on how much RAM you have in your machine.

-* Still in the main panel, adjust the `Disk image size` to 200GB or more depending on how much HDD or SSD you have in your machine.
+* Still in the main panel, adjust the `Disk image size` to 200GB or more depending on how much HDD or SSD storage you have in your machine.

 ![docker settings main panel](./docker-settings-main-panel.png)